-We have a 3 bedroom house which we would share, with a double bed available. mark is quite a good cook, but the cook never has to do the dishes, we have a dishwasher, we expect you to help pull your own weight around the house to clean up your own mess. we are both celiac, (no wheat/gluten) and we eat meat, occaisionally we butcher our own meat, so probably not suitable for vegetarians.
-This is a no smoking household, and we have a dog, who hangs inside, so if you're allergic to dogs not suitable.
-Mark works from home most days and I work most sunny afternoons on a part time job in Belgrave. there is tv with lots of movies on file for rainy days and internet of sorts, no decent bandwith (adsl no nbn here) so no downloading of movies possible.
-Telstra is a bit spotty here, but Optus works fine. we have reverse cycle a.c. and a wood fire which is lovely in winter but needs to be kept in wood!
+We have a 3 bedroom house which we would share, with your own room with a queen sized bed and built in wardrobe.
+Mark is quite a good cook, but the cook never has to do the dishes, we do have a dishwasher, we expect you to help pull your own weight around the house and to clean up after yourself and we all do our bit around the the house just to keep it liveable for us all.
+We are both celiac, (no wheat/gluten) and we eat meat, occaisionally we butcher our own meat on farm, (so probably not a happy event for vegetarians.)
+This is a no smoking household, and we have a dog and a cat, who hang inside, so if you're allergic to dogs or cats, not suitable.
+Mark is home most days working in office and I work most sunny afternoons on a part time job in Belgrave. there is tv with lots of movies on file for rainy days and internet of sorts, no decent bandwith (adsl no nbn here) so no downloading of movies possible.
+Telstra is a bit spotty here, but Optus works fine. we have reverse cycle a.c. and a wood fire which is lovely in winter but needs to be kept stoked up with wood!
 We are on tank water here which I love as it tastes so good but we have to watch our water use in high summer dry period. we also have solar so most (washing machines) are only run in daylight.

 tv has lots of movies on the files for rainy days or to curl up with at night.
 We are about half an hour drive from the beach at Inverloch.

 we also drive up to Melbourne regularly if you need transport to a metro train line, there and back. there are lots of weekend markets around all the local townships, we are about 45minutes drive from Phillip island, another popular tourist destination if you have a car, we are on the gourmet trail thru gippsland.
-I work part time in Belgrave, we can also give you a lift there to catch trains around Melbourne or see puffing Billy, trees adventure, the forest walks or other tourist activities around there as well. we live quietly but occaisionally enjoy a good red with dinner on the weekends. plans are afoot to get offgrid, and we can hold a conversation about anything, if we share our home we expect all the usual courtesies of housesharing, clean up after yourself, help with the dishes if we do the cooking, (yes we have a dishwasher). don't let the fire go out in winter and the dog will always share the couch. there is also a possibility of some occasional casual paid work (award wages) with my part time business cleaning roof gutters if you are not afraid of heights, and can cope with the unpaid 3 hour round trip to work, and have a work Visa.
+I work part time in Belgrave, we can also give you a lift there to catch trains around Melbourne or see puffing Billy, trees adventure, the forest walks or other tourist activities around there as well. we live quietly but occaisionally enjoy a good red with dinner on the weekends. plans are afoot to get offgrid, and we can hold a conversation about anything.
+They are just completing a rail trail (from a walk from our place) that will link up to the local townships and Wilson's prom is a short drive from here for day trips.

 Limited internet access